Erdenet Mining Corporation: History

 In 1963, a Erdenetiyn ovoo geological inspection team led by Soviet geologists Agamolyana and Ushakov made a geological map of 1:25000 scale of the site, and dug several pits and trenches.
 Their work produced an estimate for the probable reserves of copper ore of 150 million tons.

 In the same year a geological expedition led by geologist Өlzy Mongolian-UTAS conducted geological work based on the report of the old established manufacturers and the laboratory that there were reserves of copper.

 In 1964-68 a joint Mongolian-Czechoslovak geological party at the field-Erdenetiyn ovoo conducted geological prospecting and prospect evaluation, including mid-and large-scale geological and geochemical surveying, and mining and drilling operations.
 These studies estimated reserves of copper-molybdenum ores at 612 million tons {C2 category).

 After completion of the joint Mongolian-Czechoslovak exploration, Mongolian exploration work has continued under the direction of the party chief and chief engineer, Tumenbayara geologist G.Sanduyzhava.
 This party conducted preliminary exploration of the field, continued to conduct mining and drilling operations, and technological studies of copper-molybdenum ores.
 As a result, reserves were calculated copper ores in the amount of 670 million tons of C1 and C2.

 Then a geological reconnaissance group in Bulgar aimag, headed by Soviet geologists E.I.Martovitskim and V.S.Kalininym, and Mongolian geologist Tumenbayarom, spent here a deeper intelligence work necessary for the operation of the field within 20 months.
-By the autumn of 1972 the estimated size of the Erdenetiyn ovoo deposit was 2000m long, 500-1500m wide, and 400m deep.
+By the autumn of 1972 the estimated size of the Erdenetiyn ovoo deposit was 2,000 m long, 500-1,500 m wide and 400 m deep.